mactul/discordslashcommands/README.md

 you have to call it at the bot's start.
 You can call it again after if you need it.

-The minimal code is like that
+The minimal code is like this :
 ```py
 import discord
 import discordslashcommands as dsc